Problem of induction: Nelson Goodman's new riddle of induction

-One could argue, using Occam's Razor, that greenness is more likely than grueness because the concept of grueness is more complex than that of greenness.
+One could argue, using Occam's razor, that greenness is more likely than grueness because the concept of grueness is more complex than that of greenness.
 Goodman, however, points out that the predicate "grue" only appears more complex than the predicate "green" because we have defined grue in terms of blue and green.
 If we had always been brought up to think in terms of "grue" and "bleen" (where bleen is blue before time t, and green thereafter), we would intuitively consider "green" to be a crazy and complicated predicate.
 Goodman believed that which scientific hypotheses we favour depend on which predicates are "entrenched" in our language.

-W. V. O. Quine offers a practical solution to this problem by making the metaphysical claim that only predicates that identify a "natural kind" (i.e. a real property of real things) can be legitimately used in a scientific hypothesis.
+Willard Van Orman Quine offers a practical solution to this problem by making the metaphysical claim that only predicates that identify a "natural kind" (i.e. a real property of real things) can be legitimately used in a scientific hypothesis.
 R. Bhaskar also offers a practical solution to the problem.
 He argues that the problem of induction only arises if we deny the possibility of a reason for the predicate, located in the enduring nature of something.
 For example, we know that all emeralds are green, not because we have only ever seen green emeralds, but because the chemical make-up of emeralds insists that they must be green.
 If we were to change that structure, they would not be green.
 For instance, emeralds are a kind of green beryl, made green by trace amounts of chromium and sometimes vanadium.
 Without these trace elements, the gems would be colourless.